elizerdim/multi-step-form/README.md

 ## What I learned

-This was a nice little project to practice React with TypeScript and solidify my knowledge of them.
-It was also good to see how a challenge like this can be tackled by using hooks and state.
+This project was really good to understand how a custom hook can be used to tackle a challenge like this.
+It was also good for practicing React with TypeScript and solidifying my knowledge of them.

 - React custom hooks
 - Partials in TypeScript